apioo/fusio/README.md

 # Features

-Fusio covers all important aspects of the API lifecycle so you can concentrate on building the actual business logic for your API.
+Fusio covers all important aspects of the API lifecycle so you can concentrate on building the actual business logic of your API.

 * __Versioning__
   It is possible to define different versions of your endpoint.
 A concrete